Status: affected by circulating vaccine-derived poliovirus 1 (cVDPV1)

 Polio this week in Yemen

-- No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
-There have been 15 cVDPV1 cases reported in the country.
+- Three cases of circulating vaccine-derived poliovirus type 1 (cVDPV1) were reported in Saadah.
+There are 33 cVDPV1 cases reported in the country so far.

 - Read our Yemen country page for more information.

 Yemen is affected by a circulating vaccine-derived poliovirus type 1 (cVDPV1).
 The isolates have 17-24 Nt changes from Sabin 1, suggesting circulation of potentially up to two years.

 Cases have been reported from different districts of Saada Governorate, in the north-west of the country, and outbreak response is being implemented.

 With large-scale population movements with other areas of the Horn of Africa, notably Djibouti and northern Somalia, a more thorough Horn of Africa risk assessment to both type 1 and type 2 poliovirus is being conducted.